frenck/spook/documentation/other_features.md

 :class: dropdown

 - Something that never stops firing is never reported.
 That is what waiting for quiet means, and it is worth knowing before you point this at a sensor that fires every ten seconds all day with a quiet period of a minute.
-- Only counts are kept, not every payload.
-A burst has no ceiling, and holding hundreds of firings to hand over would be a memory cost for something nobody reads.
-The last firing is the one you get.
+- The firings before the last are counted, not kept.
+A burst has no ceiling, and holding hundreds of payloads to hand over would be a memory cost for something nobody reads.
+The last firing is the one you get, and you get all of it.
 - It fires on the way out, never on the way in.
 If you want to act on the first of a burst and ignore the rest, that is a different thing and this is not it.
 - A quiet period of zero is refused.
 It would report the first thing to happen and collapse nothing, which is the trigger you already had, only later.
 - If one of the triggers cannot be attached, the whole thing refuses to load and the automation is marked unavailable.
 A trigger that is not listening cannot start the burst you asked about.